kailash-manasarovar/statement/docs/timeline/2023/may.md

 - I used to walk from the conservatory to the tunnel after harmony class with Samuel Viciano Herranz on the way home.
 We did that every class that school year 2022-2023.
 - We would chat about stuff.
 His English was good.
-- You may remember I told you he had been studying singing at [Javea conservatory](../2022/september.md#harmony) and had changed to do piano and study with Dominic and it was never really clear why.
+- You may remember I told you he had been studying singing at [Javea conservatory](../2022/september.md#harmony) and had changed to do piano and study with Domingo and it was never really clear why.
 His singing voice was great and he was too old to be studying piano again.
 - He was planning on becoming an English teacher.
 He kept telling me about the English teacher's course he was going to do over the summer online.
 - He took pains to tell me how embarrassed he was his parents had paid for it.

 !!! danger "Back handers?"
     - I really do wonder who paid for it now.
-    - Did Samuel rearrange his whole life at Dominic's request so he could sit by me and talk to me in English every week at class.
+    - Did Samuel rearrange his whole life at Domingo's request so he could sit by me and talk to me in English every week at class.
     - Did Samuel require something in return for doing that.

 - On this particular evening, we walked home together and he constantly texted on his WhatsApp, as if he was repeating everything I said to someone.
-Dominic of course.
+Domingo of course.
-- He also mentioned, bizarrely and repeatedly, a black man in a TV show and I believe he was referring to the `@AllyBrisket` account and suggesting it was Dominic.
+- He also mentioned, bizarrely and repeatedly, a black man in a TV show and I believe he was referring to the `@AllyBrisket` account and suggesting it was Domingo.

 !!! danger "Did the harmony teacher know I was being poisoned at home"
     - One class this month, the harmony teacher was marking homework.
 Only myself and Sofia Matyash Piyankova were at class.